NASA

 Grant in 2024

-New Frontier Aerospace is focused on developing advanced propulsion systems for a range of innovative products, including jet and rocket drones that can transport passengers and cargo globally in under two hours.
+New Frontier Aerospace is focused on developing advanced propulsion systems for a range of innovative products, including jet and rocket drones capable of transporting passengers and cargo globally within two hours.
 The company specializes in renewably fueled, hypersonic vertical takeoff and landing aircraft designed to achieve net-zero greenhouse gas emissions.
-Its offerings include orbital transfer spacecraft and carbon-negative hypersonic aircraft aimed at civil, commercial, and defense sectors.
-By creating a transportation system that significantly reduces the duration of international flights, New Frontier Aerospace aims to transform global mobility while prioritizing environmental sustainability.
+Their offerings include orbital transfer spacecraft and hypersonic aircraft aimed at civil, commercial, and defense markets.
+By prioritizing environmentally sustainable technologies, New Frontier Aerospace aims to revolutionize air travel and logistics, providing a faster and more efficient transportation system for users worldwide.

 HyBird Space Systems